simonscmap/cmapdatapipeline/docs/data_ingestion/workflow.rst

 In this data processing script, data should be read from **/collected_data/**, cleaned, sorted and inserted into the database(s).

 .. note::
    You will need to create a SQL table and add it to the databases prior to ingestion.
 Any SQL table creation script should be recorded in DB/ (repository is on Simons CMAP github).
-Adding indexes once the ingestion has completed might speed up ingeston.
+Adding indexes once the ingestion has completed might speed up ingestion.

 After the data has been inserted and the indicies successfully created, metadata will need to be created and added to the databases.
 A standard excel template should be used for the dataset and vars metadata sheets.